opensciencegrid/images/opensciencegrid/xrootd-standalone/README.md

     "/TheDNofMyFavUser" favuser
     ```

-    And then moun them inside the container like this:
+    And then mount them inside the container like this:

     ```
     docker run --rm \